 Online PGDL vs In-Person PGDL

-The entry requirements, content, and fees for online PGDL courses are generally the same as those of the on-campus courses.
-However, there are differences in the level of convenience and relationship with the course, peers, and lecturers that need to be considered before applying for the online PGDL.
-Below, the advantages and disadvantages of the online PGDL have been outlined.
+The entry requirements, course content, and fees for online Postgraduate Diploma in Law (PGDL) courses are generally similar to those of on-campus courses.
+However, there are differences in terms of convenience and the level of interaction with the course, peers, and lecturers that should be considered before applying for the online PGDL.
+Below, we outline the advantages and disadvantages of the online PGDL format.

 Benefits of Studying the PGDL Online

-There are several benefits to taking a PGDL distance learning course.
-They include:
+There are several benefits to taking a PGDL distance learning course, including:

-- The ease at which you can balance your studies with other activities, such as exercise, work, and volunteering due to time saved travelling to and from the university
+- The reduced commuting time enables you to balance your studies with other activities, such as exercise, work, and volunteering.

-- More time available to study and prepare for lectures and classes
+- More Time for Preparation: You’ll have increased time to study and prepare for your lectures and classes.

 Disadvantages of PGDL Distance Learning